Path-Check/paper-cred/SPECIFICATION.md

 following rules MUST be followed to generate consistent results:
 1. The only elements to be serialized should be the ones in the **DATA** block.
 1. The elements MUST be concatenated in the following order, with the ctrl-^ (character code 30, hex 1E, RS, or Record Separator) delimiter:
-    1. number
+    1. Number
-    1. total
+    1. Total
-    1. city
+    1. City
-    1. phase
+    1. Phase
-    1. indicator
+    1. Indicator
 1. The concatenation should be a UTF-8 string.
 1. The concatenation MUST be converted to uppercase prior to hashing.
 1. The elements MUST NOT be URL Encoded  prior to hashing.